Minière et Métallurgique de Rodange

-The Minière et Métallurgique de Rodange (MMR) (mines and steelworks of Rodange) was a Luxembourgian blast furnace steel producer and mining company originally established in 1872 as the Hauts-Fourneaux de Rodange.
+The Minière et Métallurgique de Rodange (MMR) (mines and steelworks of Rodange) was a Luxembourgish blast furnace steel producer and mining company originally established in 1872 as the Hauts-Fourneaux de Rodange.
 From 1905 to 1935 the company was a division of the Ougrée-Marihaye company.

 In 1973 the company was merged with the Société des Hauts Fourneaux et Aciéries d'Athus to form the company Métallurgique et Minière de Rodange-Athus (MMRA), and in 1978 ARBED acquired a 25% stake in the company.
 From the late 1970s onward the Athus plant closed and production of steel and mining activities ceased at Rodange.
 The company then became a re-roller of steel specialising in rails.
 In 1994 the company merged with another Luxembourg based steel company based in Schifflange to form ARES (Aciéries Rodange Esch-Schifflange) part of ProfilARBEB, the long products division of ARBED.

 As of 2010, the remains of the company is known as ArcelorMittal Rodange & Schifflange S.A., part of the ArcelorMittal group.